Pityriasis rubra pilaris

 Is pityriasis rubra pilaris hereditary?

-- A rash which can be itchy in its early stages.
+- The rash which can be itchy in its early stages

-- Shivering, heat and fluid loss may occur if the rash covers large areas of skin.
+- Shivering, temperature dysregulation and fluid loss may occur if the rash covers large areas of skin.

 - The rash usually starts suddenly on the scalp and spreads to cover much of the chest and abdomen.

 - The patches are dry, scaly and red with an orange tinge and have well-defined edges.
 Smaller patches may join together to cover large areas of skin.
-Occasionally, people with pityriasis rubra pilaris can become red all over; this is called erythroderma.
+Occasionally, people with PRP can become red all over; this is called erythroderma.

 - The hair follicles in the affected areas can feel rough to the touch because of build-up of scale at their base (follicle plugs).

 - The skin on the palms and soles may become thickened and have an orange colour.
-The nails may thicken and be discoloured and sometimes shed.
+The nails may thicken, be discoloured and sometimes shed.

 Type V represents 5% of cases.
 It is commonly familial, i.e. there are other family members affected.
 It starts early in life with dryness, hair follicle plugs and sometimes thickened skin on the hands and feet.